luspock/FingerPrint/readme.md

 ## How to use

-You can integrate this interface with other command line and GUI programs to serve as authentication.
+You can integrate this interface with other command line and GUI programs to serve as an authentication.

 ```python
 myFP = FingerPrint()